What is Bikejoring?

 Voice commands – These are a must on the bike.
 If you can put in good groundwork teaching the voice commands with canicross or even just by using them on walks, then your life will be made much easier when you get on a bike.
 You will not have the same control on a bike as on the ground, where you can pick up the line to pull your dog the correct way or away from danger.
 The very basics are ‘left’, ‘right’, ‘straight on’ and ‘steady’.
 I use ‘gee’ and ‘haw’ for right and left but whatever works for you and your dog is fine.
 I also use ‘leave’, ‘on by’ and ‘hike on’ or ‘go’ as additional commands but to be honest it is more important to be able to direct your dog and stop your dog than anything else on a bike.

-Other training tips can be found on a on the below link.
+Other training tips can be found on the below link.

 The line – Must have bungee in it and be long enough to ensure your dog is not restricted and too close to your bikes’ front wheel.
 On the flip side of that, if your dog is likely to stop and sniff, then a longer line will drop more and may result in getting tangled in the front wheel.
 You need to decide if your dog is likely to stay out front or drop back and choose a length to suit your individual set up.